MeyGen: History

 Phase 1b was initially planned to add a further 4 MW comprising two AR2000 turbines, with another 73.5 MW in Phase 1c.
 Phase 1b was then revised to installing four turbines, bringing the total to eight.
 This required the Section 36 consent to be varied, to allow the additional two turbines above the six permitted in Phase 1.
 However, this phase did not proceed.

 In July 2022, MeyGen plc was awarded a contract to supply 28 MW of electricity to the GB grid in the Contracts for difference (CfD) Allocation Round 4 (AR4), which will be used to support the construction of Phase 2 which as of 2024 was due to be commissioned in 2027.

 Four further contracts totalling 21.94 MW were awarded in the CfD AR5 auction in September 2023.
 An application was then submitted to vary the license conditions, to permit a smaller number of larger turbines to be used.
 These would be up to 24 m in diameter.
 The application would also remove the limit on the rated power per turbine, and increase the maximum voltage of the underwater cables to 33 kV.

 As of Jan 2024, the plan is to install the next 28 MW of turbines as Phase 2 to be commissioned by 2027, and a further 22 MW as Phase 3 by 2028.
 Phase 2 is planned to consist of a further 10 turbines.

 In September 2024, the MeyGen project was awarded a further 9 MW in the CfD AR6 auction, to be delivered in 2028/29.

 The site has the potential for a further 312 MW to be deployed beyond that, subject to expanding the consent.
 This would amount to 398 MW in total.

 By 2018 the four turbines had produced 8 GWh.
 In 2019, they produced 13.8 GWh.
 Total cumulative production was 51 GWh by March 2023.
 As of August 2025 this was 80 GWh.

 The project received £1.5 million Scottish Government grant from the Saltire Tidal Energy Challenge Fund in 2020, to develop a sub-sea hub to connect multiple turbines.

 In July 2025, one of the turbines clocked up 6 1/2 years of operation without unplanned or disruptive maintenance, demonstrating that it is possible to operate tidal turbines in the harsh subsea conditions for long periods.
-The MeyGey operations and maintenance manager expects it will remain operational for a further year before being removed from the sea for repairs.
+The MeyGen operations and maintenance manager expects it will remain operational for a further year before being removed from the sea for repairs.
 The seals and bearings of the turbine were supplied by SKF.